jflaatsch/resetOpenDTU/README.md

 - selenium.common.exceptions.WebDriverException: Message: Failed to decode response from marionette
   - selenium was not able to read the server response or no response from the server
   - this could be caused by the browser not being able to access OpenDTU through the network
-  - open a regular browser and attemp to connect to OpenDTU
+  - open a regular browser and attempt to connect to OpenDTU
   - if no GUI installed attempt to reach OpenDTU by other means: ping; wget; curl
   - use gunzip or similar to decode the binary response
   - the text in the response will likely state that JavaScript is required